 I didn’t sleep that night as I mentally picked away at the various layers of our situation.
 In my mind it seemed to be get complicated the more I pondered on it.
 I even carried on mulling it over as we walked down the trail.
 By the time we left the refuge it was virtually empty and the trails were eerily deserted too.
-We walked with few stops, met our transport efficiently and so in good time we were entering the airport.
+We walked with few stops, met our transport efficiently and in good time we were entering the airport.
 The scenes that greeted us were chaotic.

 There was still time for a bit more drama first though.
 A party ahead of us at the desk weren’t happy.
 Whatever they’d been told didn’t work for them.
 The conversation with the frazzled staff member got more heated and soon they were screaming at the female EasyJet staff member.
 I was sickened.
-Every member of staff we’d interacted with at the airport had, in very very difficult circumstances, tried their best to help.
+Every member of staff we’d interacted with at the airport had tried their best to help.
 They were working with very limited information and had likely been on duty many hours.
-Eventually the shouting group shifted their hatred onto a couple who tried to intervene and, as others stepped in, their pointless confrontation fizzled out and they scurried off with tails between their legs.
-The situation we were all in was grim, but shouting definitely wasn’t helping anyone.
+Eventually the shouting group shifted their hatred onto a couple who tried to intervene and, as others stepped in, their pointless confrontation fizzled out and they scurried off.
+The situation we were all in was grim.
+Shouting definitely wasn’t helping anyone.

 Soon enough we got to speak to that same staff member.
 She didn’t have much information but was very hopeful our flight would leave the next day.
 That was the info she had and she shared it with us in a compassionate and professional manner.
 She was no doubt facing loss of her own work and an uncertain future just like the rest of us.
 We thanked her and headed back to our riad.

-First thing the next morning we headed to the airport and, despite some more mega queuing at the bag drop, we eventually got checked in and made our way to the departure lounge.
+The next morning we headed to the airport and, despite some more mega queuing at the bag drop, we eventually got checked in and made our way to the departure lounge.
 If anything the airport was even busier today as people got more and more desperate.
 I’ve never been happier to see a boarding pass!
 We had escaped.
 It was striking how many unused seats were available on the flight and I thought of the people now waiting at the airport that would have given anything for one of those vacant seats.
 There was little I could do to help with that and I mainly felt sapped and emotionally drained by the last few days.